Chittu Kuruvi: Production

 Chittu Kuruvi was directed by Devaraj–Mohan and was also produced by them under Vishnupriya Creations.
 The cinematography was handled by R. N. K. Prasad.
 The dialogues were written by lyricist Vaali.
 The film was launched on 17 November 1977 with Devaraj–Mohan's mentor director P. Madhavan and cinematographer P. N. Sundaram starting the shoot.
 Majority of the film was shot in and around the villages near Mysore such as Talakadu and Malangi and was completed within 20 days.
+The voice for Meena was dubbed by voice artist Hemamalini.

 Soundtrack

 The music was composed by Ilaiyaraaja and lyrics written by Vaali.
 The songs "En Kanmani", "Unna Nambi" and "Adada Maamara" became hugely popular.
 The song "En Kanmani" was one of the earliest Indian songs to be composed in Counterpoint.

-Release

-Chittu Kuruvi was released on 9 June 1978.